Cannabidiol update in CosIng under the EC Cosmetics Regulation 1223/2009/EC

 The update in CosIng

-The compliance of CBD raw materials will consequently rely on the part of the plant from which it is extracted.
+The compliance of CBD raw materials relies on the part of the plant from which it is extracted.

 The EU Cosmetic Ingredient Database (CosIng) mirrors such situation, establishing a prohibition for use of CBD in cosmetic products (Annex II/306) when it is “derived from extract or tincture or resin of Cannabis”, in accordance with the terms of the Single Convention.